-It’s tempting to want to plug your winning story into play for each business school on your list once you’ve done the hard work of reflecting on where you’ve been, where you want to go and how business school is going to get you there.
-If it’s good enough for Columbia, it’ll be equally compelling for NYU Stern or Fuqua, right?
+It’s tempting to want to plug your winning story into play for each business school on your list once you’ve done the hard work of reflecting on where you’ve been, where you want to go, and how business school is going to get you there.
+If it’s good enough for Columbia, it’ll be equally compelling for NYU Stern or Duke Fuqua, right?
 Now that you’ve got your story straight, can’t you just cut and paste?

 No, alas, it doesn’t work that way.